LeneFischer/GST102FOSS4GLabs/module7lab/qgis2_6/Module 7 Lab.md

 ![Digital Terrain Model DTM](figures_dk/dtm.png "Digital Terrain Model")

-### Explore your dataset.
+### Explore your data set.

-1. Open the Layer Properties by doubleclick on the layer and choose the **General tab**.
+1. Open the Layer Properties by double click on the layer and choose the **General tab**.
 Notice that the raster is in the UTM coordinate system.
 UTM has X/Y coordinate values in meters.

 2. Now switch to the **Metadata** tab.
 Notice that the Pixel size is 0.4 x 0.4.
 This means each cell represents a 0.40 by 0.40 meter area.